ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 You must re-enable root access for subsequent automation operations.
 For example, when you add or remove file shares, or when you install add-on services such as Zerto.

-## Can I use OS reload on the ESXi servers in my vCenter Server instance?
+## Can I use OS reload on the ESXi servers in my Automated instance?
 {: #faq_esxi-OS-reload}
 {: faq}